 Do you plan on adjusting your prices?
 A price index offers you precise data so that your price increase is in line with changes taking place in the Netherlands.

 1. Choose a price index that suits your business

 Statistics Netherlands publishes several price indexes.
 Frequently used indexes are the Consumer Price Index (CPI), Service Producer Price Index (SPPI), and Producer Price Index (PPI).
 Price indexes show how the prices of wages, products, and services in the Netherlands have changed per month, quarter or year.

 Choose the index that suits your business activity best.
 By using the same index for every price adjustment, your customers will know how you set your prices.

 2. Use base index figure or filters

 When you open the table of a CBS price index, you will see the base index figure by default.
-The CPI, PPI, and DPI are about all products, wages, or services within that index.
+The CPI, PPI, and SPPI are about all products, wages, or services within that index.
 The overall CPI figure shows, for example, how much households in the Netherlands spent on products and services.
 You can then filter within the price index by your spending category, service, or product.
 How you use the filters differs for each price index.